Campus Safety Tips

 The Department maintains a 24-hour telephone number for general information and emergencies.
 The duty officer can be reached by dialing 6899 from any on-campus telephone or 802-387-6899 from cell phones or off-campus telephones.
 The College is also part of the statewide E-911 system.
 Emergency services can be contacted by dialing 9-1-1 from any campus telephone.
 If 9-1-1 is called, please call the duty officer to inform them of the emergency.

 The Department provides various safety and security services to the members of the Landmark community.
 Some of these services include vehicle registration, parking and traffic enforcement, escorts, lockouts, crime prevention, investigation, and student interactions.

 The College maintains a positive working relationship with the local emergency service providers including the Putney Fire Department, Rescue Inc., Vermont State Police, and the Windham County Sheriff’s Department.
 It is not uncommon to find members of these departments on campus for various reasons.
 It is the expectation of the College that community members treat these providers with respect.

 The education of the students does not end at the classroom door.
-It is the belief of the Department of Safety & Security that we play an important role in the education of the community members on how to maintain a level of safety and security in themselves, their belongings and their community.
-In order to be successful at maintaining safe educational and living environments the members of the college community must be aware of some basic safety precautions that can prevent potential criminal activities.
+It is the belief of the Department of Campus Safety that we play an important role in the education of the community members on how to maintain a level of safety and security in themselves, their belongings, and their community.
+In order to be successful at maintaining safe educational and living environments, the members of the College community must be aware of some basic safety precautions that can prevent potential criminal activities.

 The following are examples of what may constitute a suspicious person.